rancher/rke2/docs/install/airgap.md

 All files mentioned in the steps can be obtained from the assets of the desired released rke2 version [here](https://github.com/rancher/rke2/releases).

-If running on a SELinux system enforcing air-gapped node, you must first install the necessary SELinux policy RPM before performing these steps.
+If running on an air-gapped node with SELinux enabled, you must manually install the necessary SELinux policy RPM before performing these steps.
 See our [RPM Documentation](https://docs.rke2.io/install/methods/#rpm) to determine what you need.

 If running on an air-gapped node running SELinux, CentOS, or RHEL 8, with SELinux enabled, the following are required dependencies when doing an [RPM install](https://docs.rke2.io/install/methods/#rpm):